Before Jerusalem Fell: Content

-Gentry focuses on the foundation of most external evidence for the late-date hypothesis of the Book of Revelation, which is a statement by Ireneaus that 'the Apocalyptic vision was seen during Domitian's reign'.
+Gentry focuses on the foundation of most external evidence for the late-date hypothesis of the Book of Revelation, which is a statement by Irenaeus that 'the Apocalyptic vision was seen during Domitian's reign'.
 The original statement is ambiguous, and Gentry proposes that it could also be translated to mean 'apostle John, who wrote the vision, was seen during Domitian's reign,' hence it is not relevant to the late date argument.
 Iraneaus is also considered prone to historical error as, for example, he wrote that Jesus lived until almost fifty years of age, after fifteen years of earthly ministry.
-These build reasons for Gentry to claim that Ireneaus' statement cannot be conclusive.
+These build reasons for Gentry to claim that Irenaeus' statement cannot be conclusive.

 Controversy

 The book is controversial, because it goes against majority evangelical and Dispensational opinion that Revelation was written in the reign of Domitian in AD 95, though the pre-AD 70 date for Revelation was the dominant view of scholars in the 19th century and first two decades of the 20th century.